naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">ActorName</span> | String | Name of the actor to hide.
+<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">ActorName</span> | String | ID of the actor to hide.
-wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
-Derived actions could (or could not) use this parameter. if | String | A `Naninovel.Actions.ConditionalFlow` expression, controlling whether this action should execute.
-See `@if` action for the expression syntax reference.
+wait | Boolean | Whether the script player should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
+Derived actions could (or could not) use this parameter. if | String | A conditional expression, controlling whether this action should execute.
+See [`@if`](/api/#if) action for the expression syntax reference.

 </div>